What is Ectropion?

 You will use lubricating ointment and you should avoid rubbing your eyes.
 The sutures either dissolve or are removed one to two weeks after your surgery.
 As you heal, you may experience mild bruising, redness, swelling, and irritation for up to two weeks.
 You should limit your activities as instructed by Dr. Hormozi, especially activities that may result in water getting into your eyes, such as swimming and showering, until you are fully healed.

-How Much Does Ectropion Treatment Cost in Baltimore and Towson?
+How Much Does Ectropion Treatment Cost?

 Ectropion treatment costs vary by patient, depending on the types of treatments that are recommended by Dr. Hormozi.
 Your insurance company may cover the cost of treatment for ectropion.
 For non-covered procedures we offer FREE private consultations.